-Finally, we examine how the banks' exit strategies vary with the volatility of the firm's sales σ .
+Finally, we examine how the banks' exit strategies vary with the volatility of the firm's sales $\sigma$ .
 The main results shown in Figure 7 are as follows.

-(1) The non-main bank tends to exit later as sales volatility increases, because the option value to bet on the recovery increases.
-However, in the case of higher volatility such as that greater than 25 percent, the exit threshold x^{P} bends backward.
-We provide reasons for this below.
+- i) The non-main bank tends to exit later as sales volatility increases, because the option value to bet on the recovery increases.
+However, in the case of higher volatility such as that greater than 25%, the exit threshold $x^{P}$ bends backward.
+We provide reasons for this below. - ii) As the volatility increases, the equity holder tends to reduce firm sales.
+This is a similar incentive to the main bank, which has an incentive to delay the liquidation of the firm.
+This is because the waiting option value to bankrupt and liquidate the firm increases as the volatility increases.